Dietary assessment in adults

 - UMass Medical School

 Before discussing dietary change with patients, it is helpful to assess a patient's current eating habits.
 The goal of dietary assessment is to identify appropriate and actionable areas of change in the patient's diet and lifestyle.

 Patients with complex dietary concerns should receive a comprehensive assessment by a dietitian.
-A complete assessment will examine multiple components, including the physical ability to digest food, evaluation for food intolerances, ability to digest and absorb foods, evaluation for possible eating disorders and appetite fluctuations, unintentional weight loss or gain, taste changes, and skills and ability to comply with dietary lifestyle changes.
+A complete assessment will examine multiple components, including the physical ability to digest eat, chew and swallow food, evaluation for food intolerances, ability to digest and absorb foods, evaluation for possible eating disorders and appetite fluctuations, unintentional weight loss or gain, taste changes, and skills and ability to comply with dietary lifestyle changes.
 These patients will require an in-depth, comprehensive consult by a dietitian or behaviorist to assist with the accomplishment of dietary and lifestyle changes .